imcbrearty/GENIE/Code/README.md

 path_file + Picks/%d_%d_%d_ver_%d.npz'%(date[0], date[1], date[2], n_ver))
 date = [year, month, day] as integers

-The pick files must have the three fields: P, sta_names_use, sta_ind_use
+The pick files must have the field: P

 P: picks from PhaseNet, given to GENIE as input.
 first column is time since start of day (or can be in terms of a sampling rate, e.g., 100 Hz sampling, specified by the spr_picks parameter in process_config.yaml).
 Previous default behavior assumed 100 Hz sampling.